earlyburg/neon/README.md

     * COMMA SEPARATED URL LIST - Input csv string like https://site1.com,https://site2.com,https://site3.com
     * SAVE BATCH LIST - Save a batch list without processing it until unchecked.
-    * RUN BATCH - Immidiately process this batch job, save the results as node content.
+    * RUN BATCH - Immediately process this batch job, save the results as node content.
-    * GET ALL IMAGES - Retrieves the URLs of all images for each site.
+    * GET ALL IMAGES - Retrieves and saves the URLs of all images for each site.
-    * GET ALL LINKS - Retrieves the URLs of all links for each site.
+    * GET ALL LINKS - Retrieves and saves the URLs of all links for each site.
-    * RETURN ENTIRE PAGE - Retrieves the entire source of the document for each site.
+    * RETURN ENTIRE PAGE - Retrieves and saves the entire source of the document for each site.

 LICENSE
 ---------------